-Types of Cancer: Applications addressing the services listed in section 2.2 Project Objectives and that are responsive to this RFA will be considered for funding.
+Types of Cancer: Applications addressing any cancer type(s) that are responsive to this RFA will be considered for funding.
 See section 2.5 for specific areas of emphasis.

 The Prevention Program's priorities for funding include the following:

 1) Populations disproportionately affected by cancer incidence, mortality, or cancer risk prevalence.